RELift: Learned Coarse-to-Fine Propagators for Time-Dependent PDEs with Applications to Electron Dynamics: Models and baselines

 \subsubsection{\textbf{Upsampling}}

-Upsampling refers to increasing the spatial sampling rate by estimating values on a fine grid from a coarse one, typically via interpolation kernels such as nearest neighbor, bilinear, or bicubic.
-For this work, we adopt bicubic interpolation as a simple baseline for assessing the performance of SRaFTE in fine-scale dynamics reconstruction and prediction.
-In Phase~1, it maps the coarse grid PDE solution at each time step to a fine grid solution by evaluating the standard cubic convolution kernel in all spatial directions.
-In Phase~2, the PDE is first solved on the coarse grid, and the resulting coarse-grained solution at each time step is then upsampled using the same interpolation.
-Although simplistic, this baseline is helpful for quantifying how much of SRaFTE’s advantage stems from learning versus mere smooth spatial upsampling.
+Upsampling refers to interpolation methods that directly maps the corase-grid solution into fine-grid, typically via interpolation kernels such as nearest neighbor, bilinear, or bicubic.
+For this work, we adopt bicubic interpolation as a simple baseline for assessing the performance of RELift in fine-scale dynamics reconstruction and prediction.
+In Phase~1, it maps the coarse grid PDE solution at each timestep to a fine grid solution by evaluating the standard cubic convolution kernel in all spatial directions.
+In Phase~2, the PDE is first solved on the coarse grid, and the resulting coarse-grained solution at each timestep is then upsampled using the same interpolation.
+Although simplistic, this baseline is helpful for quantifying how much of RELift’s advantage stems from operator learning versus mere smooth spatial upsampling.